emojicode/emojicode.github.io/src/guides/packageAPI.md

 ### Value and the Emojicode Word

-In Emojicode every value you’ll work with will come wrapped into a `Value` and you’ll have to wrap it in a value when you pass it to Emojicode.
+In Emojicode every value you’ll work with will come wrapped into a `Value` and you’ll have to wrap it in a `Value when you pass it to Emojicode.
 Conveniently, wrapping often takes place implicitly with these constructors:

 ```C++